telerik/ajax-docs/api/server/Telerik.Web.UI.GridExcelBuilder/CellsCollection.md

 `Telerik.Web.UI.GridExcelBuilder.CellElement` CellElement object

-###  Contains
+###  GetEnumerator

-Determines whether the collection contains a specific value.

-#### Parameters

-#### value `Telerik.Web.UI.GridExcelBuilder.CellElement`

-The object to locate in the collection.
+Returns an enumerator that iterates through a collection.
+(Inherited from IEnumerable.)

 #### Returns

-`System.Boolean` true if the object is found in the collection; otherwise, false.
+`System.Collections.IEnumerator` An IEnumerator object that can be used to iterate through the collection.

 ###  IndexOf